Cut To The Chase. What are the Best DJ Studio Speakers?

 When it comes to a DJ studio, you need a special type of speaker called a monitor speaker.
 These speakers are designed with clarity, wide frequency ranges, and as close to signal reproduction as possible.
 Radio stations, recording studios, and DJ booths all require these speakers as a bare minimum.

 With that out of the way it’s time to let you in on a trade secret.
 I’ve worked across the country maintaining television studios, radio stations, and recording studios.
-Worked with clients on installation projects and got to see other sound engineer’s recommendations.
+I worked with clients on installation projects and got to see other sound engineer’s recommendations.

 These are hands down the best and most consistent speakers I’ve found.
-Whenever I had to worry about monitors it was always because we went with a different brand.
-To save the trouble of worrying about nonlinear gain/distortions in our recordings I’ve pretty much moved to only KRK Rokit Speakers.
+Whenever I had to worry about monitors, it was always because we went with a different brand.
+To save the trouble of worrying about nonlinear gain/distortions in our recordings, I’ve pretty much moved to only KRK Rokit Speakers.

-If you’re looking to get started doing in house production I’d probably go with a pair of Rokit 5 Speakers.
-If I had any aspirations of going full time professional I’d take the dive and go straight to some Rokit 8s.
-That said they do have a Rokit 6, but the sound quality jump isn’t quite as noticeable.
+If you’re looking to get started doing in house production, I’d probably go with a pair of Rokit 5 Speakers.
+If I had any aspirations of going full time professional, I’d take the dive and go straight to some Rokit 8s.
+They do have a Rokit 7, but the sound quality jump isn’t quite as noticeable.